wilswer/yapb/README.md

-# YAPB: A Simplistic Progress Bar for Python
+# YAPB: A Minimalist Progress Bar for Python

 ## Usage